 Name and Offices

-(1) This organization shall be called the Internet Society Kenya Chapter
+(1) This organization shall be called the Internet Society Kenya Chapter.

 This Chapter is chartered by the Internet Society.
 These bylaws neither supersede nor abrogate any of the Bylaws of the Internet Society that regulate chapter affairs.
 This Chapter will serve persons who live or work in the Republic of Kenya.